News

 Prof. Ravi and his coauthors won the award for their development of CAFQA, which uses classical simulation to bootstrap variational quantum algorithms, enabling more accurate ground state energy estimation.CSE researchers receive Distinguished Paper Award at OOPSLA 2023

-CSE authors were recognized for the excellence of their research on live pattern matching with typed holes in modern programming systems.Google Cloud: October 26, 2023
+CSE authors were recognized for the excellence of their research on live pattern matching with typed holes in modern programming systems.Cloud and consequences: Internet censorship data enters the transformation age

-A blog post discussing Prof. Roya Ensafi’s work with the Censored Planet Observatory to transform the way we analyze censorship data.Google Cloud: October 26, 2023
+A blog post discussing Prof. Roya Ensafi’s work with the Censored Planet Observatory to transform the way we analyze censorship data.Shining a light in the dark: Measuring global internet shutdowns

 This blog post discusses Prof. Roya Ensafi’s work with the Censored Planet Observatory to measure and track government censorship on the internet and then make that data publicly accessible.CSE researchers present new findings at OOPSLA and SOSP